ngugikubai/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 7.The line of life is a ragged diagonal between duty and desire
 A  function that prints the sum of the two diagonals of a square matrix of integers.

+## 8. Double pointer, double fun
+ A function that sets the value of a pointer to a char.

+ ## 9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure
+ A file that contains the password for the crackme2 executable.